Kinchega National Park

-- Discovery tours of the woolshed are available during the Easter, winter and spring school holidays
+- Tours of the woolshed are available during the Easter, winter and spring school holidays.

 No visit to Kinchega National Park is complete without exploring the beautiful, old buildings of Kinchega Station.
 Built in 1875 of corrugated iron and river red gum, the historic Kinchega Woolshed is a vast and very well preserved classic piece of Australian pastoral heritage.

 Inside the woolshed, you’ll see wool presses and tables, a machinery room and an original steam engine as well as sweating pens and the board where the sheep were held for shearing.
 In 97 years of operation, six million sheep were sheared here, an amazing thing to imagine as you wander through this quietly majestic building.

 Subscribe to Naturescapes